gu-lseg/intro-to-programming/source/functions.rst

 Conversion Programs
 -------------------

+This exercise assumes you have completed the `about_functions` koans.

 For each conversion function you completed in the Koans, write a simple command line program that prompts the user for input and returns the result.